wolorein/link-scanner/README.md

 -tornado
 -yara

-For yara rules i used Jaime Blasco's AlienvaultLabs apt1.yara and yara converter
+For yara rules i used Jaime Blasco's AlienvaultLabs apt1.yara and yara converter.
+The syling is made bootstrap.

 -wolo